 RETURNING OR SETTLING DOWN IN BOLIVIA

-- Up to $us.
+1 Up to $us.
 35,000 (THIRTY -FIVE THOUSAND 00/100 US DOLLARS) FOB (free on board) value when importing Domestic Household include garments and clothing accessories, furniture, appliances and other items normally use in a home.
 This amount is applicable when machines or work equipment are not transported.

-- Up to $us.
+2 Up to $us.
 50.000 (FIFTY THOUSAND 00/100 US DOLLARS) FOB (free on board) value when importing household goods in addition to the elements of use of your home, INCLUDING their machines, equipment and tools used in their work, considering that $us.
 25,000 correspond to household items and the remaining $us 25,000 to labor use machines.

-- Affidavit of Domestic Household Income, filled in the National Customs website (http://www.aduana.gob.bo) or CLICK HERE and HERE FOR AN APPLICANT’S MANUAL.
+• Affidavit of Domestic Household Income, filled in the National Customs website (http://www.aduana.gob.bo) or CLICK HERE and HERE FOR AN APPLICANT’S MANUAL.
 Once finished, printed and signed by the applicant, it shall be submitted to the Consulate of Bolivia for validation according the National Customs’ system.

-- A passport certifying compliance with the stay abroad for at least two (2) years prior to the date of return (temporary visits to Bolivia shall not exceed ninety days) or official documentation in original or certified copy to support your stay abroad.
+• A passport certifying compliance with the stay abroad for at least two (2) years prior to the date of return (temporary visits to Bolivia shall not exceed ninety days) or official documentation in original or certified copy to support your stay abroad.

-- Two or three proofs of residence outside Bolivia for more than two years, for example, tax, employment contracts, work certificates, certificates of study, recruitment of rent or lease, bank statements, tax ID, driver's licenses or any other official documents.
-When the household includes machines, equipment and tools used in their work, you must also submit documentary evidence of such activity, for example: employment contracts or license for the activity carried out.
+• Two or three proofs of residence outside Bolivia for more than two years is needed.
+Through your tax, employment contracts, work certificates, certificates of study, recruitment of rent or lease, bank statements, tax ID, driver's licenses or any other official documents can be used as a proof of residence outside of Bolivia .Also in order to prove your occupation, you must also submit documentary evidence of such activity, for example: machines, equipment, and tools used in their work, employment contracts, or license for the activity carried out.